University Centre of the Westfjords

 Our master's programs

 The unique master’s programs at UW offer flexible learning through modular courses.
 With just an annual registration fee, students can focus on their academic interests without the burden of student loan debts.
 They gain hands-on experience through field trips and have the opportunity for student-led thesis research worldwide.
-Application portal is open from Dec 1st 2025
+Next application deadline April 15th.

 Coastal Marine Management (120 ECTS)